[Minor revision–posted 12/11/18 (replaces 10/10/14 edition)]

 b.
 Procurement Services maintains a list of organizations approved for membership.
 This list may be viewed on the following website: http://www.depts.ttu.edu/afism/ProfessionalSocietyNames/SearchProfSociety.aspx.

 c.
 If an organization is not included on the list, a Request for Membership Approval form (http://www.depts.ttu.edu/procurement/forms/documents/purchasing/procurement-request-for-membership-approval.pdf) must be prepared and attached with the TechBuy requisition or e-mailed to firstname.lastname@example.org.
 The organization must be approved prior to payment of any membership dues with university funds.

 d.
-No membership can be paid on appropriated funds (funds 11, 12, 13, and 14) unless prior written approval by the Vice President for Administration and Finance and Chief Financial Officer.
+No membership can be paid on appropriated funds (funds 11, 12, and 14) unless prior written approval by the Vice President for Administration & Finance and Chief Financial Officer or his/her designee.
 The written approval must be attached to the requisition and the requisition must be submitted prior to the start of the membership.
 Memberships are never allowable on 13 funds.

 e.
 Additional restrictions will be applied if the organization hires a lobbyist.
-Payments to the organizations will not be allowed unless prior written approval is received by the Vice President for Administration and Finance and Chief Financial Officer.
+Payments to the organizations will not be allowed unless prior written approval is received by the Vice President for Administration & Finance and Chief Financial Officer or his/her designee.
 TTU is required to report these payments to the state Legislative Budget Board, Senate Finance Committee, and House Appropriations Committee.
 A potential list of lobbyists can be reviewed at the following website: http://www.ethics.state.tx.us/dfs/loblists.htm.

 f.
 Memberships must be in the name of the university and cannot be in the name of an individual.
-An individual may be shown as a representative, if desired.
+Individuals may be shown as representatives, if desired.

 g.
 The following information is required on the requisition for a membership: